fabric/fabric/docs/usage/execution.rst

 Use of roles is not required in any way -- it's simply a convenience in situations where you have common groupings of servers.

+.. versionchanged:: 1.0
+    Added ability to use callables as ``roledefs`` values.

 .. _host-lists:

 How host lists are constructed